green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cgroup-cpu.md

 This metric provider prints to Stdout a continuous stream of data.
 The format of the data is as follows:

-`TIMESTAMP READING CONTAINER.ID`
+`TIMESTAMP READING CONTAINER-ID`

 Where:
 - `TIMESTAMP`: Unix timestamp, in microseconds
 - `READING`: The estimated % CPU used
-- `CONTAINER.ID`: The container ID that this reading is for
+- `CONTAINER-ID`: The container ID that this reading is for

 Any errors are printed to Stderr.